Quadratically enriched binomial coefficients over a finite field: Untwisted case - Proof of Theorem

 \begin{definition} A symmetry axis $[(l,\sigma)]$ for $[l]\in \SN^f$ is called {\em type 1} if $\sigma$ does not intersect $\Phi(D_n)\cdot x$.
-It is called {\em type 2} if $\sigma$ intersects at least one element of $\Phi(D_n)\cdot x$. \end{definition} If $n$ is odd, then the only symmetry axis for $[l]\in\SN^f$ is of type 2.
-When $n$ is even, the symmetry axes for the example in Figure \ref{fig:twosymmetryaxes} have different types.
+It is called {\em type 2} if $\sigma$ intersects at least one element of $\Phi(D_n)\cdot x$. \end{definition} For $[l]\in\SN^f$, if $n$ is odd, then the only symmetry axis of $[l]$ is of type 2.
+If $n$ is even, then $[l]$ has two symmetry axes, one for each type.
+As noted above, an example for $n$ is even shown in Figure \ref{fig:twosymmetryaxes}.

-For $S\subset \SN^f$, denote $S_1$ as the subset of $S_i$ that has a symmetry axis of type $i$, for $i=1,2$.
+For $S\subset \SN^f$, denote $S_i$ as the subset of $S$ that has a symmetry axis of type $i$, for $i=1,2$.
 We have $\SN^{f} = \SN_1^{f}\bigcup \SN_2^{f}$.